teratron/teratron.github.io/cheatsheets/python/comprehensive-python-cheatsheet.md

   instance (MyMetaClass in our case).**
 * **Like in our case, new() can also be called directly, usually from a new() method of a child class (**`def __new__(cls): return super().__new__(cls)`**).**
-* **The only difference between the examples above is that my\_meta\_class() returns a class of type type, while MyMetaClass() returns a class of type MyMetaClass.**
+* **The only difference between the examples above is that my\_meta\_class() returns a class of type, while MyMetaClass() returns a class of type MyMetaClass.**

 ### Metaclass Attribute

-**Right before a class is created it checks if it has the 'metaclass' attribute defined.
+**Right before a class is created it checks if it has the `metaclass` attribute defined.
 If not, it recursively checks if any of his parents has it defined and eventually comes to type().**

 ```python